kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 ---

-#Do/Don't

-###Do: Consider the feelings of others
--  How would you feel if the demographics were reversed?
+#Do's & Don'ts

+##Do: Be empathetic

+##Do: Continue learning on your own

-###Don't: Focus primarily on "legal compliance"
+##Don't: Focus primarily on "legal compliance"

-+  a "forced" effort is a doomed effort
+##Don't: Be afraid to be "wrong"

 ---

 #What if you can't?
 If your heart's not really into it or you feel it's "too hard", be honest with yourself and just hang around others like you.

 Recognize that this behavior may leave you isolated from a large (and growing) portion of the community.

 #Final Words